Series A Pitch Deck: What Investors Want to See in 2026

 Magic Number>0.75Sales efficiency

 The Magic Number = (Current Quarter ARR - Prior Quarter ARR) x 4 / Prior Quarter Sales & Marketing spend.
-Above 0.75 indicates efficient growth.
+Above 0.75 indicates efficient growth; above 1.0 means you should be investing more aggressively.

 Engagement Metrics#